odoo/o-spreadsheet/doc/add_function.md

     super(config);

     /**
-     * You can add whatever you need to the `config.external` property at the model
+     * You can add whatever you need to the `config.custom` property at the model
      * creation
      */
-    this.server = config.external.server;
+    this.server = config.custom.server;

     // a cache to store fetched rates this.currencyRates = {};